-Sixth form schools and colleges are invited to take over the Council’s Chamber (where full council meetings are held) to debate and vote on topics of interest.
+Sixth form schools and colleges have been invited to take over the Council’s Chamber (where full council meetings are held) to debate and vote on topics of interest.

-There will be three hour long sessions, each chaired by a school/college.
-Students from other sixth form schools/colleges are welcome to take part (tickets required) and the debates can also be viewed by others in the public gallery and via a webcast.
+There will be two one hour long sessions, each chaired by a sixth form school/college.
+The debates can also be viewed by others in the public gallery and via a webcast.
 No adults are allowed to participate in the debate!

 11am Exeter Royal Academy of Deaf Education, topics: subtitles on live TV and why announcements and news items in sign language is important.